JohnEarnest/Mako/games/Warrior2/Readme.md

 - `gems`   ( -- n )     How many gems the player has collected.
 - `keys`   ( -- n )     How many keys the player is carrying.
 - `listen` ( -- n )     How many enemies are still on this level.
-- `look`   ( dir -- t ) View the type of thing/tile in an adjacent space.
+- `look`   ( dir -- type ) View the type of thing/tile in an adjacent space.

 Commands
 --------